16.5CM (6½'') BI-AMPLIFIED / 2-WAY COMPONENT KIT

 Performance comparison of various solutionsMany

-developed by Focal in the course of the last two years using diaphragms made from single materials (including metals and thermoplastics), composites (with thermosetting, thermoplastic and acrylic matrices) and even in coated paper.
+prototypes have been developed by Focal in the course of the last two years using diaphragms made from single materials (including metals and thermoplastics), composites (with thermosetting, thermoplastic and acrylic matrices) and even in coated paper.
 We very quickly restricted our choice to composite/sandwich structures: single-skin structures with a pre-impregnated glass fiber face and a rear woven or non-woven linen face, and sandwich structures with internal and external skins in pre-impregnated glass fiber on a core of braided or non-braided flax, with straight or semi-exponential cone profiles.A measurement report was developed internally to make our research less empirical.At each stage test samples were produced to assess the mechanical performance of the new structures.
 To provide reference data, test samples of Polyglass and "W" sandwich in different thicknesses, as well as aluminium and glass fiber, were also produced so that we could validate our experiments with reference to known materials.Five criteria were analysed, with results that are shown in the graphs which follow.
-The designations for the sandwich structures are:"W" sandwich/Focal patent: introduced in 1995, this is a sandwich with glass fiber on both sides of a core of acrylic/Plexiglass foam."F" sandwich/Focal patented in 2013 (N° 1350116): this is a sandwich with glass fiber on both sides of a core of flax.
+The designations for the sandwich structures are:• "W" sandwich/Focal patent: introduced in 1995, this is a sandwich with glass fiber on both sides of a core of acrylic/Plexiglass foam.• "F" sandwich/Focal patented in 2013 (N° 1350116): this is a sandwich with glass fiber on both sides of a core of flax.
 It will be used in Focal products from 2013.Low mass – a guarantee of high dynamic performance[Graph 1] For a 165mm mid-woofer, the mass of the diaphragm required to conserve good sensitivity is of the order of 10 grams.
 This corresponds to an ideal surface mass of the order of 300g/m2.
 The diagram opposite shows that a 2 mmthick "W" sandwich due to its mass is more suitable for application in pure woofer.
 Aluminium needs to be used in a very fine thicknesses of 0.1mm, which is completely impractical.
 It appears in the list only to validate the coherence of our tests.

 High speed of sound in the diaphragm

-of definition [Graph 4] An important criterion, the speed of sound propagation in a diaphragm is directly proportional to its breakup frequency.
+– a guarantee of definition [Graph 4] An important criterion, the speed of sound propagation in a diaphragm is directly proportional to its breakup frequency.
 The speed of sound of the flax sandwich is on a par with that of the “W” sandwich, with a value double that of Polyglass.
 High velocity of sound is also a guarantee of high definition in the midrange.
 Polyglass, which was introduced nearly 30 years ago, now falls far short of the hybrid materials developed by Focal in the interim.High flexural stiffness – a guarantee of well controlled bass[Graph 5] This parameter defines how stiff the diaphragm is in bending.
 High bending stiffness is an essential criterion for a diaphragm working at bass frequencies, where significant differences in the air pressure on either face can otherwise cause deformation.
 High flexural rigidity brings a material close to the theoretical ideal of a diaphragm functioning as a rigid piston over its entire passband.
 The advantage of sandwich construction is obvious here since flexural rigidity increases with diaphragm thickness.
 As the lower graph shows, the “W” sandwich is without rival in this regard.
 Despite its relative thinness, the flax sandwich is nearly three times stiffer than the thicker Polyglass alternative.SummaryTo design a high performance diaphragm you have to optimise a complex set of criteria, which are for the most part contradictory.
 The composite solution using flax in a sandwich structure with fiberglass skins is a very harmonious way of combining low mass with high internal damping, high velocity of sound and high flexural rigidity.[Graph 6]

 M-SHAPED INVERTED DOME TWEETER